sequentech/step/README.md

 yarn && yarn build:ui-core && yarn build:ui-essentials && yarn build:voting-portal && yarn build:admin-portal
 ```

 And then everything should work and be updated.

+### Troubleshooting

+If the typescript (TS, TSX) files suddently don't have correct autocompletion in
+VSCode after this, the recommendation is to run the `Developer: Reload Window`
+task in VSCode.

+After running these commands, you need to stop any ui and relaunch.
+For some
+reason craco is not going to be available, so you need run first
+`Tasks: Run Task` > `start.build.admin-portal` which install it and all its
+dependencies.
+Then you can launch also for example the `start.voting-portal`
+task.

 ## Create election event